andrewmilligan/slant/slant/dataviz/stories/ants.markdown

 }

-Finally, a *power-law-distributed environment* is one in which the seeds are distrbuted according to a [power law distribution][3], and it is somewhat of a middle ground between the fully clustered distribution and the fully random distribution.
+Finally, a *power-law-distributed environment* is one in which the seeds are distributed according to a [power law distribution][3], and it is somewhat of a middle ground between the fully clustered distribution and the fully random distribution.
 In a power-law-distributed environment, clusters are placed randomly throughout the environment, but the size of each cluster is